 on the putty.

-Plastic egg (Height 50mm, Width 30mm) with 15 grams of glow-in-the-dark putty and two google eyes in a zip lock bag.
+Plastic egg (Height 50mm, Width 30mm) with 15 grams of glow-in-the-dark putty.
 Safe and non toxic.
+Putty colours vary.

 Putty is a weird kind of matter that doesn't fit neatly into the three common states of matter: solid, liquid and gas.
 It can change shape like a liquid.
 But punch it fast and it feels hard like a solid.
 So what is it!?
 Because it doesn't follow Newton's laws, putty belongs in a broad group called non-Newtonian matter.
 Other examples of strange non-Newtonian matter are jelly, blood, toothpaste, ink and glue.
 Putty can be further classified as a sheer-thickening fluid because it gets thicker when pressure is applied.
 A classic too, in 1949 it was selling faster than any other toy in history!